(Updated April 30, 2021)

 Q4.
 What kinds of precautionary safety measures do we need to take before returning more employees to the same worksite?

 A4.
-The governor’s Executive Order 20-96 continues to state any worker who can work from home must do so to slow the spread of COVID-19.
+The governor’s Executive Orders 20-96 and 21-01 continue to state any worker who can work from home must do so to slow the spread of COVID-19.

 For reference, Executive Order 20-33 asked Minnesotans not working in critical sectors to stay at home through May 4, 2020.
 This stay-at-home order was extended until May 18, 2020.
 On May 13, 2020, Executive Order 20-56 was issued, stating any workers who can work from home must do so and non-critical businesses choosing to open or remain open must establish and implement a COVID-19 Preparedness Plan.
 Each Plan must provide for the business’s implementation of Minnesota OSHA Standards and MDH and CDC Guidelines in their workplaces.
 To make the development of such a plan easier on employers, the Department of Labor and Industry (DLI) has developed a COVID-19 Preparedness Plan template that any employer could feel free to use, if helpful.

-Pursuant to Gov. Walz E.O.
-20-81, effective July 25, 2020, Minnesotans are required to wear a face covering in certain public setting to prevent the spread of COVID-19.
+Pursuant to Gov. Walz Executive Order 20-81, effective July 25, 2020, and reaffirmed in Executive Order 21-01, Minnesotans are required to wear a face covering in certain public setting to prevent the spread of COVID-19.

 While adopting a COVID-19 Preparedness Plan previously was strongly suggested as a best practice to promote employee and visitor confidence in the safety of the workplace, Executive Order 20-74 now requires a COVID-19 Preparedness Plan to be developed and implemented by city halls by June 29, 2020.
 A city’s Preparedness Plan must be updated with the new face covering requirement outlined in E.O.
 20-81.
 As a reference, the DEED model is a great one to also meet OSHA, MDH, and CDC standards.
 Industry guidance for all businesses (however, nothing specific to cities) is posted on the Stay Safe MN website.
 Cities, as critical businesses, must develop and implement a COVID-19 Preparedness Plan by June 29.
 Previously it had been communicated that, for cities operating other entities, such as a Driver and Vehicle Services offices, the state previously noted a Preparedness Plan must be completed before cities could resume those activities.